hyperledger/fabric-test/README.md

 #### Behave - functional and system tests
 Please see the README located in the `feature` directory for more detailed information for using and contributing to the Fabric system behave framework.

-The tests that utilize this framework cover atleast one of the following categories:
+The tests that utilize this framework cover at least one of the following categories:
 * basic functionality
 * feature behaviors
 * configuration settings - both network and component based